mervyzr/astrea/README.md

 There are several files in this code for different purposes:

 - simulate.py: Runs the simulation, and contains the update loop
+- evolvers.py: Functions for space and (higher-order) time evolutions
     - solvers.py: Functions for the reconstruction method and Riemann solver
     - limiters.py: Implements flux/slope limiters to prevent spurious oscillations in the reconstructed states
-- evolvers.py: Functions for space and (higher-order) time evolutions
-- tests.py: Hydrodynamics test configurations
-- plotting_functions.py: Functions for (live-)plotting
-- settings.py: Parameters for the simulation
 - functions
     - generic.py: Generic functions that can be used throughout the code
     - analytic.py: Analytical solutions to some hydrodynamics tests
     - fv.py: Functions used repeatedly throughout the finite volume code
+    - plotting.py: Functions for (live-)plotting
+- tests.py: Hydrodynamics test configurations
+- settings.py: Parameters for the simulation